80 sustainability research topics for students to explore green campus issues

 - What lighting systems exist on the market that are more energy efficient?

-- How would a business case look like to install a new lighting system?
+- What would a business case look like to install a new lighting system?

-- Where are the main consumers of energy?
+- Where are the main consumers of energy on campus?

 - What lux values are sufficient for work and study places so that places are appropriately lit without wasting too much electricity?

 - What are the strengths and weaknesses of different sustainable building standards?

 - Which building standards would be most appropriate to inform the institution’s sustainable building policy?

 - What are the costs and benefits associated with different types of green roofs?